The 5 Most Common GM 4.3L EcoTec3 Engine Problems

 The valve begins to wear down after an extended period of use and could get stuck in an open or closed position.
 Its failure can cause increased pressure, leading to seal failure.
 Overall, its failure takes impacts your engine performance and exhaust emissions.

-Symptoms of a Bad GM PCV Valve
+Symptoms of a Bad PCV Valve

 The symptoms may vary depending on whether the valve is stuck in an open or closed position.